Tday98/Azure-Lab/README.md

 Total secure score was raised from 45% to 77% post hardening.
 Also, NIST SP 800 53 R5 compliance standard was used as a guideline to help improve security.

 ## Conclusion
 I used Azure to build a honeypot/honeynet architecture.
 I used Sentinel to raise incidences and used Log Analytics to query logs from all the resources.
-The system was ran 24 hours with no security and 24 hours with security and a comparison was made.
+The system was run 24 hours with no security and 24 hours with security and a comparison was made.
 I used Microsoft Cloud Security Benchmark and NIST SP 800 53 R5 compliance standards to improve security of the system.

 ### Credits
 Credits to Leveld and Josh Madakor for putting together this homelab for students like myself to follow and learn a lot about cloud cybersecurity.